sanjayka1999/Team-Jersey/README.md

 | 24   | NIKHIL              | L          | 99            | ✅ Paid          |
 | 25   | Nikhil Bond         | L          | 777           |                 |

-Do you also want me to **recalculate the total paid amount** now that we have the new player?